 - Help you come to the right conclusions.
 This one is big for me.
 As always, nature has provided us with substances that can be used properly and improperly.
 Truths are ultimately ascertained at the hand of the user, not the mode through which they may be unearthed.
 If you get high all day, or trip only with the intention of having a good time whilst dually avoiding fulfilling your duties, that’s on you (I’ve never understood how people could “party” while tripping.
 Even if I’m at a show, I’m learning!).
 Weed should not be blamed for its role in enabling those who would otherwise find alternate avenues to disengage themselves from the realities of their troubles.
 For those who use weed and psychedelic substances to grow, getting high can be an incredibly enlightening experience because it destroys barriers perpetuated by insecurity, the ego, and societal values (as they interweave with your lower self).
 These barriers do not have to indicate disorder within–although they often do–but a mere failure to expand the mind.
 When I tripped for the first time at a young age, I realized how incredibly critical I was.
 I saw so much negativity in other people, a reflection of the standards I held for myself.
 I learned not to merely ask “what’s wrong with this situation?”, but “what’s wrong with me?“.
 The inklings of perception-modification began here–who knows if I would have seen myself so clearly otherwise.

 - Help you see through the bullshit.
-Enlightenment accompanies arriving at “the right conclusions” (even on the macrolevel–look where we’re at right now; the unveiling process has begun!).
+Enlightenment accompanies arriving at “the right conclusions”, which necessarily entails doing away with facades (even on the macrolevel–look where we’re at right now; the unveiling process has begun!), especially those you have manifested to avoid your own pain, your own blockages which compel you to unwittingly adhere to social norms.
 Suddenly materialism seems frivolous, our government deceptive, television contrived and the ill-intentions of others obvious (including our nation’s leaders)–which is why I’ve never understood the prevalence of weed in pop culture.
 How can you smoke and still produce so much image-driven, processed crap?
 Same music, same plot lines, same insecurities, same message: the more money, stature, and women you acquire, the further you’ve “made it”.
 Hollywood and all its die-hard followers must use weed to suppress.

 - Help you grow into yourself and be real with yourself.
-You know why you get a little bit more giggly after smoking, even when you’re a seasoned “toker”?
+You know why you get a bit more giggly after smoking, even when you’re a seasoned “toker”?
 Because you’re seeing things for what they really are.
 As such, you can’t help but laugh at yourself, laugh at the world around you, and neglect to fulfill the image of yourself you think is valuable (i.e. “aloof”) because there’s so much reality to explore!
 Again, weed helps us destroy our egos; that’s why people who smoke regularly tend to be quite “cool”, quite comfortable with themselves, even if they’re also quite communicative.
 You begin to understand more about who you are, thoroughly enjoying your own idiosyncrasies just as you begin to enjoy those of others.
-You don’t need to butt into every conversation you hear because you know silence is loud enough.
+You don’t need to butt into every conversation you hear because you know silence is loud enough, nor do you need the approval of others.
 You also might find lying to yourself about your moral wrongs difficult, especially those from which only you profit.